rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 *Optionally,* if the date of manufacture includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
 Use the sequence: day, month, year.

-<a name="4.225.5.7">4.225.5.7</a> **Multiple adjustments or additions.** If the date of manufacture requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets and a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [4.226.8.5](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.5)).
+<a name="4.225.5.7">4.225.5.7</a> **Multiple adjustments or additions.** If the date of manufacture requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets and a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [4.226.8.5](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.5)).

 ## 4.225.6 Date of manufacture supplied from reference sources

 <a name="4.225.6.1">4.225.6.1</a> If the date of manufacture does not appear on the manifestation but is known, supply it in square brackets from any source, preferably a reliable bibliography or reference work.
-Give the source of the supplied date and any needed explanation in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.6](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.6)).
+Give the source of the supplied date and any needed explanation in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.6](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.6)).

 ## 4.225.7 Conjectural date of manufacture

 <a name="4.225.7.1">4.225.7.1</a> Supply in square brackets a conjectural date of manufacture based on any information available.
-Indicate the basis for the conjecture in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.7](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.7)).
+Indicate the basis for the conjecture in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.7](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.7)).

-<a name="4.225.7.2">4.225.7.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of manufacture, either transcribe it as part of the title or the statement of responsibility elements or give it in a [note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).
+<a name="4.225.7.2">4.225.7.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of manufacture, either transcribe it as part of the title or the statement of responsibility elements or give it in a [Note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).

 ## 4.225.8 Patterns for supplying a conjectural date

 <a name="4.225.8.1">4.225.8.1</a> Give a probable date or period of manufacture according to one of the patterns shown in the examples below.
-Indicate the basis for the conjecture in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.8](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.8)).
+Indicate the basis for the conjecture in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.8](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.8)).

 | Conjectural date | Pattern |
 | --- | ---| --- |